Consortium Founding Members:

 What kinds of institutions become members of the consortium?

-Our member institutions are highly diverse, including public and private schools, research universities and liberal arts colleges, schools with baccalaureate programs only, and those with graduate programs.
+Our member institutions are varied, including public and private schools, nonprofits, land trusts, government organizations. research universities and liberal arts colleges, schools with undergraduate programs only, and those with graduate programs.

 What are the benefits of membership?

 Students from member institutions receive a 20% discount on tuition for our workshops.
 Lacawac offers courses and workshops in field biology and ecology each summer, utilizing our ecological resources.
-Our hands-one workshops are field-oriented and taught by expert faculty familiar with Lacawac’s ecosystems.
+Our workshops are field-oriented and taught by expert faculty familiar with Lacawac’s ecosystems.
 Students obtain quality hands-on field experience and intimate introduction to aquatic and terrestrial communities by studying in our “living classroom and laboratory.”
-Lacawac courses and workshops will eventually be accredited (short term goal for the future).

-2. Discounts and priority for researchers and faculty with visiting classes.
+3. Priority for researchers and faculty with visiting classes

 Faculty and graduate student researchers from member institutions are given priority in reserving laboratory space and equipment for their research.
 Faculty from member institutions wishing to bring a class for a field trip are given priority in reserving lecture space, the laboratory, or equipment for their classes.

-Students from member institutions are given advanced notice of the workshops and the paid internships that Lacawac offers each summer.
+Students from member institutions are given advanced notice of the summer program of courses and internships offered at Lacwac.

 What other privileges do member institutions enjoy?